Jean Gebser: Biography

-Born Hans Karl Hermann Rudolph Gebser in Posen in Imperial Germany (now Poland), he left Germany in 1929, living for a time in Italy and then in France.
-He then moved to Spain, mastered the Spanish language in a few months and entered the Spanish Civil Service where he rose to become a senior official in the Spanish Ministry of Education.
+Gebser was born Hans Karl Hermann Rudolph Gebser in Posen in Imperial Germany (now Poland).
 His father was lawyer Frederich Gebser and mother was Margaretha Grundmann.
-Cousin of World War 1 era chancellor Theobald Von Bethmann Hollweg.
+He was a cousin of World War I-era chancellor Theobald von Bethmann Hollweg.

+He left Germany in 1929, living for a time in Italy and then in France.
+He then moved to Spain, mastered the Spanish language in a few months and entered the Spanish Civil Service where he rose to become a senior official in the Ministry of Education.

 Before the Spanish Civil War began, he moved to Paris, and then to Southern France.
 It was here that he changed his German first name "Hans" to the French "Jean."
 He lived in Paris for a while but saw the unavoidability of a German invasion.
 He fled to Switzerland in 1939, escaping only hours before the border was closed.
 He spent the rest of his life near Bern, where he did most of his writing.
 Even late in life, Gebser travelled widely in India, the Far East, and the Americas, and wrote half a dozen more books.
 He was also a published poet.

 Gebser died in Wabern bei Bern on May 14, 1973 "with a soft and knowing smile."
 His personal letters and publications are held at the Gebser Archives at the University of Oklahoma History of Science Collections, Norman, Oklahoma, Bizzel Libraries.